TanaTechTF9/TF9-Java-Selenium/README.md

 # TF9-Java-Selenium

-This is a simple project to practice git and some Java
+This is a simple project to practice git and some J